azagniotov/solr-lucene-analyzer-sudachi/README.md

 Thus, UniDic is a lexicon (i.e.: collection of morphemes) of BCCWJ core data (about couple percents of the whole corpus is manually annotated with things like part of speech, etc).
 The approximate UniDic size is ~20-30k sentences.

+As a supplementary fun read, you can have a look at the excellent article that outlines [Differences between IPADic and UniDic](https://github.com/ikawaha/kagome/wiki/About-the-dictionary#differences-between-ipadic-and-unidic) by the author of the GoLang-based [Kagome](https://github.com/ikawaha/kagome) tokenizer (**TL;DR**: UniDic has more advantage for lexical searching purpose).

+Thus, the above makes a UniDic (which is the dictionary that Sudachi tokenizer leverages) dictionary to be the best choice for a MeCab-based tokenizer dictionary.

 [`Back to top`](#table-of-contents)

-### Why built-in Lucene Kuromoji module may impact Japanese search accuracy
+### Why the built-in Lucene Kuromoji module may impact Japanese search accuracy

 The MeCab IPA dictionary ([bundled within Lucene Kuromoji](https://github.com/apache/lucene/blob/2a3e5ca07f5df1f5080b5cb54ff104b7924e99f3/gradle/generation/kuromoji.gradle#L57-L60) by default) dates back to 2007.
 This means that there is a _high likelihood_ that some newer words / proper nouns that came into the use after 2007 (e.g: new Japanese imperial era `令和` (read as "Reiwa"), people's names, manga/anime/brand/place names, etc) _may not_ be tokenized correctly.
 The "not correctly" here means under-tokenized or over-tokenized.